matthewsaundersbrown/bashup/README.md

 Bashup includes scripts for backing up & restoring Files/Directories, MySQL databases, and PowerDNS zones.

-The scripts assume a mountable backup disk (cloud based block storage, NFS mount, dedicated local partion, etc.) but work equally a local backup directory.
+The scripts assume a mountable backup disk (cloud based block storage, NFS mount, dedicated local partion, etc.) but work equally well with a local backup directory.
 If the backup dir is configured in /etc/fstab as a mountable disk then it will automatically be mounted and then unmounted when the scripts run.

 For "files" backups a combination of rsync & hard links is used.
 This conserves space as files that are unchanged simply reference the same indode instead of having duplicate files.